The Action Foundation

 The organisation runs programmes that promote sexual and reproductive health and rights (SRHR), economic empowerment, the prevention of sexual and gender-based violence, and access to quality education for girls.

-Through its research and advocacy efforts, YCK works to influence policy and legislation that advance equality and protect human rights.
+Through its research and advocacy efforts, YCK works to influence policy and legislation that advances equality and protects human rights.

 Visit their website